-- (a) grant or deny the petition without an evidentiary hearing; or - (b) decide that the matter requires an evidentiary hearing before a judge assigned by the chief judge.
+- (a) grant or deny the petition without an evidentiary hearing; or - (b) decide that the matter requires an evidentiary hearing before a judge assigned by the chief judge. - (5) Appointment of the United States Trustee

 The bankruptcy court may appoint the United States Trustee for this region to investigate a petition for reinstatement and support or oppose reinstatement.
 The United States Trustee may decline the appointment and must notify the chief judge of that decision within 30 days.
 The bankruptcy court may then ask a member of the bar to investigate the petition and oppose or support reinstatement.